 It’s been a while since the last photo update on Hollywood Dreams Parade.
 Here are some new pictures of Universal Studios Singapore’s day-time parade.

-Hollywood Dreams Parade is the regular day-time parade at Universal Studios Singapore that had its debut on 31st December 2011.
-Featuring 14 floats and a cast of 100+ performers, Hollywood Dreams usually starts between 4:30pm to 6:30pm* on weekends and select public holidays.
+Hollywood Dreams Parade is Universal Studios Singapore’s day-time parade that debuted on 31st December 2011.
+Featuring 14 mini floats and a cast of 100+ performers, Hollywood Dreams usually starts between 4:30pm to 6:30pm* on weekends and select public holidays.
 This show starts from The Lost World (Waterworld entrance) and goes around half of the park, through Ancient Egypt, Sci-Fi City and New York.

 *- Actual parade start time varies